CERT/CC

 rwptoflow(1) reads a packet capture file and generates a SiLK Flow record for every packet.

-rwscan(1) attempts to detect scanning activity from SiLK Flow records. rwscan can produce files that can be loaded into a database and queried with rwscanquery.
+rwscan(1) attempts to detect scanning activity from SiLK Flow records. rwscan can produce files that may be loaded into a database and queried with rwscanquery.

 rwscanquery(1) queries the scan database which has been populated from database load files generated by rwscan.